Karume-lab/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-Run 0-current_working_directory file to print the current working directory Display content of current directory.
+0-Prints the current working directory
+1-Display content of current directory
+2-Changes working directory to the home directory